BurtonQin/SimpleDynamicDNSReplay/README.md

 Receive the report and change the /etc/hosts, then restart the dnsmasq service.

 * Deployment
-	1. Store the get_ip.sh
+	1. client: Store the get_ip.sh
-	2. Modify `path` in `collectclient.py` to the path of `get_ip.sh`
+	2. client: Modify `path` in `collectclient.py` to the path of `get_ip.sh`
-	3. `mv collectclient.py /etc/cron.hourly/collectclient`
+	3. client: `mv collectclient.py /etc/cron.hourly/collectclient`
-    4. Run the collectserver.py in the background or using [supervisor](https://supervisord.org/)
+    4. server: Run the collectserver.py in the background or using [supervisor](https://supervisord.org/)

 * Future works